robovm/robovm-docs/en/walkthroughs/ib-basics/ib-basics.md

 * RoboVM translates a controller's Java class, its actions, and outlets into Objective-C header files.
 * RoboVM synchronizes changes between Xcode and the project bi-directionally, such as modifications to the `Info.plist.xml` file or changes to a view controller class.

 All of this happens in the background.
 Every time you save changes to a relevant file in the project, RoboVM will update the Xcode or RoboVM project.
-You can catch a glimpse at this in the RoboVM console in Eclipse or IDEA:
+You can catch a glimpse of this in the RoboVM console in Eclipse or IDEA:

 ![images/ib-integator.png](images/ib-integator.png)